Topics

-Building Self-discipline.
+Building Self-discipline

 Why does it seem like every time you commit to changing a bad habit, something happens that tests just how committed you are?
 You start a diet, and then you get a call from a friend who wants to go to your favorite restaurant.
 Or sometimes you promise yourself you are going to immediately start on an assignment that has to get done but you end up procrastinating until the very last minute?
 These types of things are common and one of the major reasons why they occur to all of us is due to the lack of self-discipline.